MohammadNassar/Decoration-Cost-Estimator/README.md

 After inputing all the details of room dimensions, paint quality and measurement type, the user can press the button labelled as: 'Calculate Total Area and Cost'.
 This button will execute the estimation code and - as a result - will display the total area (in metres or feet - based on measurement type selected) as well as the total estimated cost.

+###Author:

+This program is designed by Mohammad Nassar.